xenoliss/bitfinex-api/readme.md

         .unwrap();

     // 3.
-Perform the query against the endpoint. let r: SubmitFundingOfferResp = endpoint.query_async(&client).await.unwrap();
+Perform the query against the endpoint. let r: LiquidationsResp = endpoint.query_async(&client).await.unwrap();
 }
 ```

-Feel free to dig in the individual endpoints source code (under the `api/public` and `api/authenticated` folders) to see how the implementation varies depending on the endpoint path, query and body parameters.
+Feel free to dig in the individual endpoints source code (in the `api/public` and `api/authenticated` folders) to see how the implementations vary depending on the endpoint path, query and body parameters.

 ## Implemented Endpoints